Paras0544/Revenue-Decline-Diagnostic/README.md

-📉 Revenue Decline Diagnostic – E-commerce Analytics Project 📌 Project Overview

-This project performs a diagnostic analysis to identify the root causes of revenue decline in a simulated e-commerce business using Python, SQL, and Power BI.
-The analysis follows a structured consulting-style framework to move from symptom → diagnosis → insight.

-🎯 Business Problem

-An e-commerce company observed a sharp revenue decline in the latter half of 2023 despite relatively stable order volumes.
-The objective was to determine whether the decline was driven by:

-Demand reduction

-Pricing & discount strategy

-Customer behavior (new vs repeat)

-Operational issues (returns, cancellations, delivery delays)

-Geographic or category-level performance

-🧠 Diagnostic Framework Used

-The analysis was conducted using the following structured approach:

-Trend Analysis – Revenue & order volume over time

-Customer Segmentation – New vs repeat customer contribution

-Operational Leakage – Revenue loss due to returns & cancellations

-Category Performance – Product-level revenue distribution

-Geographic Analysis – City-wise revenue and order concentration

-Operational Efficiency – Delivery time vs order outcomes

-🛠️ Tech Stack

-Python – Data generation & preprocessing

-Pandas / NumPy – Data manipulation

-SQL – Diagnostic queries & aggregations

-Power BI – Interactive dashboard & storytelling

-Git & GitHub – Version control

-📂 Project Structure
+# 📉 Revenue Decline Diagnostic
+### E-commerce Analytics & Business Diagnostics Project

+---

+## 📌 Project Overview

+This project performs a **diagnostic analysis** to identify the **root causes of revenue decline** in a simulated e-commerce business using **Python, SQL, and Power BI**.

+The analysis follows a **consulting-style problem-solving framework**, moving systematically from
+**symptom → diagnosis → insight → recommendation**, similar to real-world analytics and strategy engagements.

+---

+## 🎯 Business Problem

+An e-commerce company observed a **sharp decline in revenue during the latter half of 2023**, despite relatively stable order volumes.

+The objective of this project was to determine whether the revenue decline was driven by:

+- Demand reduction
+- Pricing or discount strategy
+- Customer behavior (new vs repeat customers)
+- Operational issues (returns, cancellations, delivery delays)
+- Geographic or category-level performance

+---

+## 🧠 Diagnostic Framework

+The analysis was conducted using a structured diagnostic approach:

+1. **Trend Analysis**
+   Revenue and order volume trends over time

+2. **Customer Segmentation**
+   Contribution of new vs repeat customers

+3. **Operational Leakage Analysis**
+   Revenue loss due to returns and cancellations

+4. **Category Performance**
+   Revenue distribution across product categories

+5. **Geographic Analysis**
+   City-wise revenue and order concentration

+6. **Operational Efficiency**
+   Impact of delivery time on order outcomes

+---

+## 🛠️ Tech Stack

+- **Python** – Data generation and preprocessing
+- **Pandas / NumPy** – Data manipulation and analysis
+- **SQL** – Diagnostic queries and aggregations
+- **Power BI** – Interactive dashboards and storytelling
+- **Git & GitHub** – Version control and documentation

+---

+## 📂 Project Structure
 Revenue-Decline-Diagnostic/
 │
 ├── data/